 How Trustees are appointed

 BBC Trustees are appointed by the Queen on advice from DCMS (Department for Culture, Media and Sport) ministers through the Prime Minister.
-When new Trustees are needed the posts are publically advertised.
+When new Trustees are needed the posts are publicly advertised.
 Trustees are chosen on merit and the process is regulated by the Office of the Commissioner for Public Appointments.

 Some Trustees are chosen partly because they bring particular expertise – for example, in finance or editorial matters.
 But all Trustees share: